 The Park includes a space that is becoming more controversial over time: the only designated wildlife corridors in Kananaskis.
 There are two; one is above Silvertip and the second is above Three Sisters.
 Because things aren’t complicated enough, the “P4 Corridor” above Three Sisters has several separate segments, and a part of the corridor in the Nordic Centre is closed seasonally.
 The one above Silvertip is well marked; the Three Sisters one is starting to be better marked, though it is signposted in the big bend on Hwy 742 near the Rundle Forebay.

 Corridors are a “space within a space”.
 Closed by a Ministerial Order in 2005, people are not allowed to be in designated wildlife corridors except on trails designated by the Minister.
 The Montane Traverse and the Highline Trail accesses are such designated trails.
-The Highline Trail itself (which the Friends help build) was specifically designed to stay out of the Wildlife Corridor as much as possible.
-Note that stepping off the designated trails while in the corridor is illegal, meaning some popular routes (like, for instance, Grassi Knob) are actually illegal.
-Read more about these corridors on the Canmore Trail Alliance website.
+The Highline Trail itself (which the Friends help build) was specifically designed to stay out of the Wildlife Corridor as much as possible, as was Cloudline.
+Note that stepping off the designated trails while in the corridor is illegal.
+This means some popular routes (like, for instance, Grassi Knob) are actually illegal.
+Read more about these corridors on the Yellowstone to Yukon website.